 Deposits and pre-acquisition costs related to purchase agreements are capitalized when paid and classified in the consolidated balance sheets as deposits on real estate under option or contract (for deposits) and other assets (for pre-acquisition costs) until the related land is acquired.
 These costs are transferred to inventory at the time the land or lots are acquired.
+Alternatively, in the case of off-balance sheet financing arrangements, pre-acquisition costs are transferred to inventory simultaneous to executing the option agreement to acquire land or lots.
 Nonrefundable deposits and pre-acquisition costs are charged to expense when the real estate purchase is no longer considered probable.
 If the Company intends to terminate a purchase agreement, it records a charge to earnings for the costs associated with the purchase agreement in the period such a decision is made.
-This expense is included as a component of cost of sales - homes in the consolidated statements of income and totaled \$1.1 million, \$2.0 million, and \$3.1 million for the years ended May 31, 2022, 2021, and 2020, respectively.
+This expense is included as a component of cost of sales - homes in the consolidated statements of income and totaled \$12.4 million, \$1.1 million, and \$2.0 million for the years ended May 31, 2023, 2022, and 2021, respectively.